emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 op.plot_multiple_var([var1, var2], labels = ["Constant Stepsize", "Decreasing stepsize"], x_label="Iterations", title = "Strongly Monotone Game")
 ```

-### Running the Experiments of the paper
-To reproduce the experiments of the paper "Stochastic Extragradient with Random Reshuffling" clone the project and run the files in the [experiments]() folder.

 <!-- CONTRIBUTING -->
 ## Contributing